Plutonomicon/plutarch-plutus/docs/USAGE.md

 # Deriving typeclasses for `newtype`s

-If you're defining a `newtype` to an existing Plutarch type, like so-
+If you're defining a `newtype` to an existing Plutarch type, like so:

 ```hs
 newtype PPubKeyHash (s :: S) = PPubKeyHash (Term s PByteString)
 ```

 You ideally want to just have this `newtype` be represetned as a `PByteString` under the hood.
 Therefore, all the typeclass instances of `PByteString` make sense for `PPubKeyHash` as well.
 In this case, you can simply derive all those typeclasses for your `PPubKeyHash` type as well!
-Via `DerivePNewtype`-
+Via `DerivePNewtype`:

 > Jack: represented